Is diphtheria contagious?

-Without treatment, people with diphtheria are infectious for up to 4 weeks from the beginning of their symptoms.
-Some people can also become carriers and are infectious for longer.
+Without treatment, people with diphtheria are infectious for up to 6 weeks from the beginning of their symptoms.
+Some people can also become carriers and can infect a lot of other people.

 Completing the immunisation schedule is important, as those who have not been fully immunised are at risk of developing the disease if they are exposed to the bacteria.

 Sources & Citations

 1. Victorian Government.
 Better Health Channel.
 Diphtheria.
 Available at: https://www.betterhealth.vic.gov.au/health/healthyliving/diphtheria (accessed 24 November 2021).